huggingface/datasets/docs/source/dataset_streaming.rst

     >>> with open(filepath) as f:
     ...     print(f.read())

-When you load a dataset in streaming mode, the download manager being used instead is the :class:`datasets.StreamingDownloadManager`.
+When you load a dataset in streaming mode, the download manager that is used instead is the :class:`datasets.StreamingDownloadManager`.
 Instead of actually downloading and extracting all the data when you load the dataset, it is done lazily.
 The file starts to be downloaded and extracted only when ``open`` is called.
-This is made possible by extending ``open`` to support opening remote files via http.
+This is made possible by extending ``open`` to support opening remote files via HTTP.
 In each dataset script, ``open`` is replaced by our function ``xopen`` that extends ``open`` to be able to stream data from remote files.

 Here is a sample code that shows what is done under the hood: